Borrowing, renewing and returning

 |Number of items||20||Eight|

-In addition to the above, if you are a current teaching practice student you can borrow up to 20 items for use in the classroom from the Learning and Teaching collection at the Mary Seacole Library.
+In addition to the above, if you are a current teaching practice student you can borrow up to 20 items for use in the classroom from the Teaching Practice Collection located at our Mary Seacole Library.

 For information about borrowing a laptop please visit our IT Support page.